 Born out of the devastating 2014 NWT wildfire season, this project involved a research study and short film, both looking into the health effects of the fire season.

-This discussion paper covers examples of carbon pricing and outlines recommendations for the NWT.
-This was published to aid decision makers and inform the public on carbon pricing.
+Two documents, published in 2016 and 2017, outline carbon pricing recommendations for the NWT.
+These were created to aid decision makers and inform the public on carbon pricing.

 This report describes how climate change is affecting northern communities and describes a process for integrating these considerations into existing municipal planning processes.